rhodey/lock.host-node/README.md

 # Lock.host-node
-Lock.host nodejs example, see: [lock.host](https://github.com/rhodey/lock.host)
+Lock.host node example, see: [Lock.host](https://github.com/rhodey/lock.host)

 This demonstration uses OpenAI to control a Solana wallet:
 + Unmodified OpenAI lib
-+ Unmodified Solana web3.js lib
++ Unmodified Solana lib
 + Hit /api/ask?message=your best joke&addr=abc123
 + OAI is asked "You are to decide if a joke is funny or not"
 + If so 0.001 SOL is sent to addr